xrettle/WFGY/TensionUniverse/BlackHole/Q043_origin_of_cosmic_inflation.md

 4. How do the resulting primordial spectra match the observed CMB and LSS data without fine-tuning beyond reasonable levels?

 This problem remains open both at the level of fundamental physics and at the level of model selection within effective field theory.

+This section restates the canonical problem in standard cosmology language, independent of any TU encoding.
+It does not specify TU axioms and does not claim any resolution of the canonical problem.

 ### 1.2 Status and difficulty